-You may be asked to provide medical clearance if your health could be affected when you fly.
-Passengers with a permanent and stable disability do not require this and you should not be asked for medical clearance to prove you need help.
+You are likely to be asked to provide medical clearance if your health could be affected when you fly.
+Passengers with a permanent and stable disability do not require this.
+You should not be asked for medical clearance to prove you need help.